janwilmake/grok-tools/grokthyself/BACKLOG.md

 - Add this as main MCP system prompt
 - Update MCP such that `?username` is `.well-known/mcp-config` (optional, defaults to logged in user)
 - Create aggregate DO with just the users table (also has interactions)

+# SUPER WISHLIST

+## Minibenchmark

+simple benchmark: ask questions about your friends people were asking grok a while ago for fun. vibe benchmark grok vs. grokthyself. put on landing.

+## Chat Completions

+This is literally gold if done well.
+It should never halucinate and always stay w'in bounds of truth.
+People must be able to chat with it over my DMs if I don't reply.
+This is literally epic!